Free Lice Treatments in Anaheim

 The Egg Hunt began in 2016 to call attention to the fact that some 12 million people contract head lice each year in the United States alone, to debunk the myth that head lice are related to poor hygiene, and to show that safe, effective treatment options are available.

-“Every year, people line up at our clinics to get checked and treated for head lice, for free,” said Patricia Willemsen, CEO of Lice Clinics of America – Anaheim.
+“Every year, people line up at our clinics to get checked and treated for head lice, for free,” said Patricia Willemsen, CEO of LCA OC – Anaheim.
 “We hold this event as a service to our community to reduce the stigma associated with head lice and to show that there is a revolutionary treatment available that make lice treatment faster, easier, and safer.”

 Head lice have become tougher to treat in recent decades as they have become immune to pyrethroids, the pesticide used in the most popular over-the-counter lice products.
 The most recent study found that 98 percent of lice in most U.S. states are resistant to pyrethroids.
 Pyrethroids have also been linked to behavioral and developmental problems in children, including poor attention and early puberty in boys.